 Chime offers its customers overdrafts at no cost via the feature SpotMe.
 If you need to draw more than you have in your account, the bank will spot you up to $200 on your cash withdrawals and debit card purchases.

-To be eligible for SpotMe, you must be a U.S. citizen above 18 years.
-You also need to receive a single deposit of $200 or more in your Spending Account 34-days prior.
+To be eligible for SpotMe, you must be a US citizen over 18.
+You also need to receive a single deposit of $200 or more in your Spending Account 34 days prior and have an activated Chime debit card.

 Once you qualify, you can overdraw $20 on purchases and cash withdrawals for a start.
 The bank will then increase your limit up to $200 based on your account history, spending activity, direct deposit amounts, and frequency.